GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/supergluu.md

 A User Guide and Developer Guide can be found on the [Super Gluu docs site](https://gluu.org/docs/supergluu).

 ### U2F Security
-Super Gluu uses the Gluu Server's FIDO U2F endpoints to enroll a public key.
-When authentication happens, there is a challenge response to ensure that the device has the corresponding private key.
+Super Gluu uses public/private key encryption as specified in the FIDO U2F authentication standard.
+Super Gluu enrolls its public key against the Gluu Server's U2F endpoints, and when authentication happens, there is a challenge response to ensure that the device has the corresponding private key.

 Learn more about FIDO U2F in the [spec](https://fidoalliance.org/specifications/overview/).